stitchdata/docs/_database-integrations/other/ssh-for-amazon-web-services.md

           **Note**: It may take a few minutes for the instance creation process to complete.
 The status in the VPC Dashboard page will change to `Available` when the instance is ready.

-  - title: "Enable the bastion to access the database"
+  - title: "Enable the SSH server to access the database"
-    anchor: "enable-bastion-access"
+    anchor: "enable-ssh-server-access"
     content: |
       After the EC2 instance has finished initializing, you can move onto configuring the access rules for database.
-In this section, you'll create a VPC Security Group that will forward traffic from the bastion (EC2 instance) to the database in the private subnet.
+In this section, you'll create a VPC Security Group that will forward traffic from the SSH server (EC2 instance) to the database in the private subnet.

     substeps:
       - title: "Retrieve the VPC's IPv4 CIDR"
         anchor: "retrieve-vpc-ip"
         content: |
-          In this step, you'll retrieve the bastion's IP address, or IPv4 CIDR.
+          In this step, you'll retrieve the SSH server's IP address, or IPv4 CIDR.
 This value will be followed by a slash and a number between 0 and 32.
 For example: `10.0.0.0/16`

           1. Navigate to the VPC Management Console in AWS.
 If you use the **Services** menu (top left corner), click the **VPC** option under the **Networking & Content Delivery** section.
           2. On the VPC Dashboard, click the **Your VPCs** option under **Virtual Private Cloud** in the menu on the left side of the page.
           3. A list of all the VPCs you have access to in your AWS account will display.
-Locate the VPC that contains the database and the bastion.
+Locate the VPC that contains the database and the SSH server.
           4. Locate the **IPv4 CIDR** column.

              If this column isn't in the table, **click on the VPC** to open its details in the bottom section of the page: